behdadjahad/algorithms/README.md

-# Algorithm
+# Algorithms
-search algorithms implemented in python
+algorithms implemented in python

-this project is only for learning search algorithms and how to implement them from scrach in python
+this project is only for learning algorithms and how to implement them from scrach in python